DSJAS/DSJAS/README.md

 After you have done this and followed any instructions the script gives you, you should be ready for the web installer.
 Configure your webserver so that the *public* directory is the server root (**not** the root of the repository) and navigate to ```localhost``` in your browser.
 You should see the installer welcome page.

 You're set up and ready to go!

-## Support the Project

-Of course, support for the project via contributions on GitHub are very welcome.
-You can also support by developing a th